 The Little Black Devil (LBD)

-Those who have trained Schipperke Puppies will tell you these dogs respond to kindness and respect.
-This is a completely fearless dog, not afraid of anyone or anything – a human or a much bigger dog such as the Bernese Mountain Dog, the Japanese Akita or German Shepherd.
+But those trained Schipperke Puppies will tell you these dogs respond to kindness and respect.
+This is an entirely fearless dog, not afraid of anyone or anything – a human or a much bigger dog such as the Bernese Mountain Dog, the Japanese Akita, or the German Shepherd.

 Because…